Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCoreApplication-c.rst

 The event loop is started with a call to :sip:ref:`~PyQt6.QtCore.QCoreApplication.exec`.
 Long-running operations can call :sip:ref:`~PyQt6.QtCore.QCoreApplication.processEvents` to keep the application responsive.

-In general, we recommend that you create a :sip:ref:`~PyQt6.QtCore.QCoreApplication`, QGuiApplication or a QApplication object in your ``main()`` function as early as possible. :sip:ref:`~PyQt6.QtCore.QCoreApplication.exec` will not return until the event loop exits; e.g., when :sip:ref:`~PyQt6.QtCore.QCoreApplication.quit` is called.
+In general, we recommend that you create a :sip:ref:`~PyQt6.QtCore.QCoreApplication`, :sip:ref:`~PyQt6.QtGui.QGuiApplication` or a QApplication object in your ``main()`` function as early as possible. :sip:ref:`~PyQt6.QtCore.QCoreApplication.exec` will not return until the event loop exits; e.g., when :sip:ref:`~PyQt6.QtCore.QCoreApplication.quit` is called.

 Several static convenience functions are also provided.
 The :sip:ref:`~PyQt6.QtCore.QCoreApplication` object is available from :sip:ref:`~PyQt6.QtCore.QCoreApplication.instance`.
 Events can be sent with :sip:ref:`~PyQt6.QtCore.QCoreApplication.sendEvent` or posted to an event queue with :sip:ref:`~PyQt6.QtCore.QCoreApplication.postEvent`.
 Pending events can be removed with :sip:ref:`~PyQt6.QtCore.QCoreApplication.removePostedEvents` or dispatched with :sip:ref:`~PyQt6.QtCore.QCoreApplication.sendPostedEvents`.